jn8366ew/E-shop/README.md

 # E-shop
-Implemented by Team orange and Bryan
+Implemented by Team Orange and Bryan

 ## Desciprtion
 * A web application for E-commerce with Django and React